crossroadlabs/ExpressCommandLine/README.md

 Optional parameters:

 * `--spm` run app built by Swift Package Manager.
-Default is false.
-Always true on Linux.
+Is default on Linux.
 * `--xcode` run app built by Xcode.
-Default is true.
-Always false on Linux.
+Is default for OS X. Not available on Linux.
-* `--path path/to/the/app` can be used outside the app's folder explicitly specifying the path to the app.
+* `--path path/to/the/app` can be used outside of the app's folder explicitly specifying the path to the app.

 ### Print help